The Making of Asian Studies: Critical Perspectives

 All students currently pursuing or planning to conducting research in Asia or Asian diasporas are encouraged to take this one-of-a-kind course at York.
 Exposure to social theory is valuable but not necessary.

-This course will be offered in the Winter term on Fridays from 11:30am to 2:30pm in N401 Ross.
+This course will be offered in the Winter term on Fridays from 3pm to 6pm in 1020 Vari Hall, Keele Campus.